Percona-Lab/mongodb_consistent_backup/README.rst

 ZBackup offers block de-duplication and compression of backups and optionally supports AES-128 encryption at rest.
 The ZBackup archive method causes backups to be stored via ZBackup at archive time.

 To enable, ZBackup must be installed on your system and the 'archive.method' config file variable *(or --archive.method flag=)* must be set to 'zbackup'.
+Backups get stored in a repository directory named *mongodb_consistent_backup-zbackup* and must be restored using a 'zbackup restore' command.

 **Install on CentOS/RHEL**